Ann Skinner

 Overview

 Ann Skinner joined the Center in 2001 and is a Research Scientist with Parenting Across Cultures (PAC) and C-StARR.
+She is also the Principal Investigator for a study examining the effects of the war on young people and their families in Ukraine.

 Her research focuses on the ways in which stressful community, familial, and interpersonal events impact parent-child relationships and the development of aggression and internalizing behaviors in youth.
 She has extensive experience in data management of multisite projects and in supervising teams for school- and community-based interventions and data collection.